 |UL® Recognized White Polyester 2 mils thick UL Recognized white polyester with Hi-Performance pressure sensitive solvent based acrylic adhesive (UL® File No. MH10170 / CSA File No. 099241 L000), and a 1 mils thick UL Recognized clear polyester overlaminate film coated with a clear pressure sensitive acrylic adhesive (UL® File No. MH10170 / CSA File No. 099241 L000) that ensure a high degree of chemical, abrasion, and heat resistance.
 LEED Compliant adhesive has excellent adhesion to a wide variety of substrates such as stainless steel, acrylic, glass, coated metal and plastics.
 Minimum application temperature is 50°F. Clean and dry surface before applying.||2 mils||5 to 8 Years||-40° to 302° F||

 |None||Engineering Grade||High Intensity Prismatic||Diamond Grade|

 |ATSM D956 Type||–||Type I||Type IV||Type IX|

 SafetySign.com’s advanced printing process undergoes a stringent cross-hatching test.
 This specifically tests the adhesion and resistance to separation of the inks from the sign.
 In testing, a sample from the printing process is scored and covered in adhesive tape.
 The tape is removed and the sample assessed for adhesion quality.

 We use a three-stage process to test all of our printing processes.
 We print our signs using only the processes that pass all three stages, giving you the highest quality signage possible.

 The text is printed in Arial Black font.

-The Warning Arc Flash & Shock Hazard Label from SafetySign.com uses this font to create a bold message that stands out in order to grab your attention, while also remaining clearly legible at the maximum safe viewing distance of the product.
+Warning Arc Flash & Shock Hazard Labels from SafetySign.com use this font to create a bold message that stands out and grabs your attention, while also remaining clearly legible at maximum viewing distances.